CyberFlameGO/svnpython/Doc/library/msilib.rst

    the default flags that new components get.

-   .. method:: start_component([component[, feature[, flags[, keyfile[, uuid]]]]])
+.. method:: Directory.start_component([component[, feature[, flags[, keyfile[, uuid]]]]])

    Add an entry to the Component table, and make this component the current component for this directory.
 If no component name is given, the directory name is used.
 If no *feature* is given, the current feature is used.
 If no *flags* are given, the directory's default flags are used.
 If no *keyfile* is given, the KeyPath is left null in the Component table.

-   .. method:: add_file(file[, src[, version[, language]]])
+.. method:: Directory.add_file(file[, src[, version[, language]]])

    Add a file to the current component of the directory, starting a new one if there is no current component.
 By default, the file name in the source and the file table will be identical.
 If the *src* file is specified, it is interpreted relative to the current directory.
 Optionally, a *version* and a *language* can be specified for the entry in the File table.

-   .. method:: glob(pattern[, exclude])
+.. method:: Directory.glob(pattern[, exclude])

    Add a list of files to the current component as specified in the glob pattern.
    Individual files can be excluded in the *exclude* list.

-   .. method:: remove_pyc()
+.. method:: Directory.remove_pyc()

    Remove ``.pyc``/``.pyo`` files on uninstall.

 .. seealso::